zriyansh/signoz.io/docs/userguide/collecting_application_logs_file.md

   ...
   ```

-  `start_at: end` can be removed once you are done testing.

 :::note

 The `start_at: end` configuration ensures that only newly added logs are transmitted.
 If you wish to include historical logs from the file, remember to modify `start_at` to `beginning`.